This lake is located east of Highway 65 and north of 153rd Street N.E. in the City of Ham Lake.

 Crappie: average abundance, smaller than average size.

-The boat access is located within Ham Lake County Park, now operated by the city of Ham Lake.
+The boat access is located within Ham Lake County Park.
 The entrance to the park is just east of Highway 65 off 153rd Street N.E.

 There is a fishing pier in the county park adjacent to the boat ramp.
 Shore angling is impaired at other locations because of dense vegetation growth for most of the season.